Illegal immigration to India: Haryana

 In September 2019, the Chief Minister of Haryana, Manohar Lal Khattar announced the implementation of NRC for Haryana by setting up a legal framework under the former judge of the Punjab and Haryana High Court, Justice HS Bhalla for updating NRC which will help in "weeding out" these illegal immigrants.

 Jammu and Kashmir

 There are Rohingya illegal immigrants in Jammu, which has created a dissatisfaction among the general public that Rohingya Muslim settlements in Jammu will change the demographics of the Hindu majority and may lead to violence in the future by giving reference to the massacre of Kashmiri hindus by Kashmiri Muslims earlier.
 The presence of Rohingya Muslims in Jammu is thus considered as a sensitive issue for Indian security.

+Jharkhand

+Illegal immigration from Bangladesh particularly focused on the Santhal Pargana region, where the issue has been linked to concern about tribal land and demographic change.

+In 2024, the Jharkhand High Court directed the state government to investigate allegations of illegal immigration and ordered the verification of documents, AADHAAR and voter ID cards against land records.

+The Ministry of Home Affairs told the court that it was concerned about illegal migration in parts of Jharkhand and cited census data showing that the proportion of Scheduled Tribes in Santhal Pargana declined from 44.67% in 1951 to 28.11% in 2011.

 Karnataka

 In October 2024, the Bengaluru City Police initiated a crackdown on illegal immigration and arrested illegal migrants from Pakistan and Bangladesh.
 Many of the migrants arrested were living for more than a decade under false identities, and were connected to the Mehdi Foundation International (MFI), which was involved in Islamic religious campaign.